Stephen Ewart and Stafford at the SYC in Phoenix, 2013.

 I know this sounds crazy, but appreciate all of those losses, and make them mean something.
 As your child progresses in fencing, fencing itself gets more sophisticated, and the pressure gets intense.
 In Y10, a child just has to show up at a regional event to qualify for Summer Nationals, and they are guaranteed to get out of pools and experience at least one Direct Elimination bout through Y14.
 But everything changes in Cadet.
 The bottom 20% out of pools get eliminated and don’t even make it to the DEs.
 Everything gets much more competitive, and much more stressful.
 Helping your child through those early losses, helping him find a way to make his fencing stronger, or helping her control her emotions on the strip, will pay off so much more in the long run than some medal.
 Stafford has a lot of medals.
 He might remember when he got each of them.
 But I bet he remembers the losses more.
 And the lessons learned.

 There is another element to losing that I think is important, which I touch on briefly in the beginning here.
 I believe it is important to model appropriate behavior as an adult when your child loses.
 I try to show Stafford how to lose by being an example.
 I try my best to never show any anger or frustration.
 I don’t yell at him, or berate him.
 It’s not easy, sometimes.
 And I never mention the expenses or in any way hold him responsible for that.
 “I paid all this money and for what? you lost!
-All those lessons, flights, etc.” After all, it was your choice to pay for those lessons, and you made the reservations, you bought the tickets.
-And, you knew, because you are an adult, that your child might lose.
+All those lessons, flights, etc.” After all, it was my choice to pay for those lessons, and I made the reservations, I bought the tickets.
+And, I knew, because I am an adult, that my child might lose.
 So when your child loses, as she eventually will, don’t punish her for your choices.
 Instead, take a moment, or take a walk, and then go back to your child, who is probably much more upset than you are, and see if you can help.
 Be supportive, encouraging, positive.
 As an adult, when I lose, I don’t want the people I care about to yell at me.
 Or lecture me.
 I expect some support.

 Losing will also help your child learn about sportsmanship.
 In fencing, fencers have to shake their opponent’s hand and salute the referee when the bout ends.
 I have seen fencers throw their masks, refuse to shake hands, and basically throw temper tantrums.
 That behavior can result in a black card, and elimination from the tournament.
 When a child loses, I have seen parents yell at the referee, at the coach, at their child.
 It is like a parent temper tantrum.
 And I expect to see that same behavior from the child eventually.
 Because that is what they are being taught.
 I believe we have a huge responsibility to help our children become successful participants in society and in the world.
 We all want our children to succeed.
 But true success encompasses failure.
 So work on your poker face.
 I do.